Skip to main content

 • Whether knowledge should be shared or private

-Who can use Slack Agent
+Who can use CodeRabbit Agent

-Slack Agent responds to workspace members only.
+CodeRabbit Agent responds to workspace members only.

 External users (guests) are blocked by default.
 Channels marked as externally shared are fully unsupported, and all bot usage is blocked in those channels.